kriebb/kriebb.github.io/_posts/2023-02-19-internal-server-error-an-azure-app-service-tale.md

 ---
 date: 2023-02-19
 title: "Internal Server Error: An Azure App Service tale"
-datePublished: Sun Feb 19 2023 19:38:10 GMT+0000 (Coordinated Universal Time)
+datePublished: 2023-02-19T19:38:10.000Z
 cuid: clebsk12u000309l91hml8did
 slug: internal-server-error-an-azure-app-service-tale
 cover: /assets/images/blog/internal-server-error-an-azure-app-service-tale/2023-02-19-internal-server-error-an-azure-app-service-tale.cover.jpeg
-tags: programming-blogs, azure, debuggingfeb
+tags: azure, troubleshooting, devops, app-service, asp-net-core, internal-server-error
 ---

-## Previously on…
+## Previously on

 When you read my posts, you do know by now I am working with Rest APIs and OAuth2, with some DevOps in between.
 In another post, I talk about branching etiquette.
 There you can read that the customer is also using an environment-based branching strategy.